BrewnodeDave/mm2bf/webapp/README.md

-# Malt Miller to Brewfather Sync - Web Application
+# The Malt Miller to Brewfather Sync - Web Application

 A modern single-page application (SPA) for extracting ingredients from Malt Miller invoices and syncing them with your Brewfather inventory.